tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 As a free action, manifest a holy weapon or implement that deals radiant damage.
-When you score a critical hit with the weapon or implement and use the daily power, deal triple damage instead of double damage.
+When you score a critical hit with the weapon or implement and use the full recovery power, deal triple damage instead of double damage.

 ---